Ahmed Timol: Biography

-In February 1970, Timol returned to Roodeport and resumed teaching.
+In February 1970, Timol returned to Roodepoort and resumed teaching.
 He was active in the SACP and in Umkhonto we Sizwe (MK), the paramilitary wing of the ANC, though both had been banned in 1960.
 His political work included recruitment for the ANC, MK and SACP, producing and distributing pamphlets, and procuring equipment for underground structures.

 Death

 In October 1971, aged 29, Timol was arrested at a roadblock.
-According to the police, officers founded banned ANC and SACP literature, as well as copies of secret communication correspondence, in the boot of the car he was travelling in.
+According to the police, officers found banned ANC and SACP literature, as well as copies of secret communication correspondence, in the boot of the car he was travelling in.
 He was detained under the Terrorism Act of 1967 with Amina Desai and two others, all of whom later said that they had been severely tortured in custody.
 He died on 27 October, five days after his arrest, from injuries sustained when he fell from the tenth floor of John Vorster Square police station in Johannesburg.
 He was the first political detainee to die in Security Branch custody at John Vorster Square.
 The police claimed that he had jumped from a window, which his family disputed in the press.
 His death sparked nationwide shock, anger and demands for an inquiry.
 Support for such an inquiry came from a broad spectrum of the South African population that included the United Party (UP), various churches, the black South African Students Association, the Coloured Labour Party, and the Indian Congresses.
 In Durban, a packed meeting attended by people of all races called for a national day of mourning, which was observed on 10 November 1971.

 An official inquest in 1972 ruled that his death had been a suicide.
 The presiding magistrate suggested that Timol had killed himself after disclosing sensitive information during interrogation, because he feared imprisonment, and because the SACP had instructed its members to kill themselves before betraying the party.

 Timol's family and others testified about his death at the Truth and Reconciliation Commission (TRC), and the TRC ultimately assigned responsibility for Timol's death to several policemen.
 It also found that "the inquest magistrate's failure to hold the police responsible for Ahmed Timol's death contributed to a culture of impunity that led to further gross human rights violations."